mhoumann87/php/README.md

 #This is for education only

-this peposetory are for my classes in PHP.
+this repository are for my classes in PHP.